informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 <!-- TOC --><a name="serialization"></a>
 ## Serialization / deserialization

-In computing, the term *serialization* refers to converting the current state of an executing program, or of part of an executing program, into a stream of bytes, usually with the objective of saving it to a file or transmitting it on a network.
-The term *deserialization* refers to the inverse process of reconstructing the state of an executing program, or part of an executing program, from a stream of bytes.
+In computing, the term *serialization* refers to converting computing structures into a stream of bytes usually with the objective of saving this stream to a file or transmitting it on a network.
+Commonly, the structure being serialized is the current state of an executing program, or of part of an executing program.
+The term *deserialization* refers to the inverse process of reconstructing the computing structures, commonly the state of an executing program, or part of an executing program, from a stream of bytes.
 Serialization/deserialization in which the generated stream is a text stream is sometimes referred to as stringification/destringification.
 Clearly, the format used for serialization/stringification should be designed in such a way as to facilitate deserialization/destringification.